Warbo/chriswarbo-net/unfinished/intuitionism.md

 ### Intuitionism and constructivism ###

-Full disclaimer, I'm not a trained mathematician (I have a Masters in Physics with Computer Science), but I have immersed myself enough in formal proof, type theory and computation to pursue a PhD in the area (though I burned out before completing it).
-Still, I wanted to get across the big picture, and try to clarify some of the points Sabine made.
+Full disclaimer, I'm not a trained mathematician, but I have done work in formal systems, proof assistants and type theory; so I want to get across a high-level picture, and try to clarify some of the points Sabine made.

 I'll also note that the "intuitionist" maths that Sabine describes (where mathematical objects 'exist in the mind', and are only 'real' once thought of) is closely related to the idea of "constructive" maths (where mathematical proofs must be direct, not double-negatives).
-I'll actually fovus on the latter (since I'm more familiar, and inclined to agree, with that perspective), which is a bit of a philosophical bait-and-switch; but the practical results are essentially the same (e.g. axiomatic systems which don't allow a general law of
+I'll actually focus on the latter (since I'm more familiar, and inclined to agree, with that perspective), which is a bit of a philosophical bait-and-switch; but the practical results are essentially the same (e.g. axiomatic systems which don't allow a general law of